sentinel-hub/custom-scripts/sentinel-1/sar-ice/README.md

 See also the [supplementary material](supplementary_material.pdf) for details.

-## Author of the script
+## Authors of the script

-Martin Raspaud
+Martin Raspaud, Mikhail Itkin

 ## Description of representative images